-- Set of RFCs linked by normative refs must be published simultaneously. - Two hold points: - MISSREF state: a doc with norm. ref to a doc not yet received by RF(Editor. - REF state: a doc that is edited but waiting for dependent docs to be edited.
+- Set of RFCs linked by normative refs must be published simultaneously: Shown as "clusters". - Two hold points: - MISSREF state: a doc with norm. ref to a doc not yet received by RFC Editor. - REF state: a doc that is edited but waiting for dependent docs to be edited.